-Vincent Piacenti is Senior Manager at Robert Bosch LLC in Farmington Hills, Michigan and is responsible for Diesel Fuel Injection Hydraulic Systems Integration for North American diesel-engine applications.
-This encompasses simulation, adaptation and testing of high-speed, high-pressure fuel injection systems, concentrating on Common-Rail systems, both solenoid-valve and Piezo.
-Included is research of alternate fuels for diesel engine applications.
-Experienced in all types of diesel fuel injection and various gasoline systems, Mr. Piacenti is a contributing author to the Springer Handbook for Mechanical Engineers.
-Mr. Piacenti holds a B.S. in Mechanical Engineering and has been with Bosch for thirty seven years, seven of which were at the Bosch Headquarters for Diesel Fuel Injection in
+Vincent Piacenti is Senior Manager at Robert Bosch LLC in Farmington Hills, Michigan where he is responsible for diesel fuel injection hydraulic systems integration for North American diesel engine applications.
+This encompasses simulation, adaptation and testing of high-speed, high-pressure fuel injection systems, concentrating on common-rail systems, both solenoid-valve and piezo as well as research of alternate fuels for diesel engine applications.
+He has experience in all types of diesel fuel injection and various gasoline systems.
+Mr. Piacenti is a contributing author to the Springer Handbook for Mechanical Engineers.
+Mr. Piacenti holds a B.S. in Mechanical Engineering and has been with Bosch for almost 40 years, seven of which were at the Bosch’s Headquarters for Diesel Fuel Injection in Stuttgart, Germany.

 SAE Members: $3195.00 - $3195.00